-The PARSEC project is based on a 4W CW Sodium Laser (589 nm), focused at 90 km altitude in the mesosphere.
+The LGS focuses at ~ 90 km altitude in the mesosphere, exciting sodium atoms at 589 nm.
 The thin layer of atomic sodium present at that height produces an V ~ 11 artificial star to guide the AO servo loop.
 This artificial reference star can be created as close to the astronomical target as desired, and the MACAO visible wavefront sensor is used to correct the high order wavefront aberrations on the target object.
 The laser is hosted in a dedicated laboratory under the Nasmyth platform of UT4.
 A custom-made single mode fibre carries the laser light to the 50cm launch telescope situated on top of the secondary mirror assembly, providing the best possible artificial source image quality.
 As a safety measure, a twin whole-sky camera with specialized software is used to monitor incoming aircraft and shut down the beam accordingly.